BarganConstantin/Shunting-Yard-Evaluator/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;In this project, we analyzed and implemented the Shunting Yard algorithm, which is very important because it simplified calculations in digital devices, and gave a new concept on technologies.
-The report includes 5 chapters, because the study of algorithms involves several aspects, and before reaching the implementation we must understand the problem that solves it and how, so the first three sections are based on determining the problem, solution, principle of operation, complexity and of course the structural description of the system.

 &nbsp;&nbsp;&nbsp;&nbsp;Ideally, for a given problem, we should find several algorithms, and then choose the best one from them.
 But what is the criterion for comparison?
 The efficiency of an algorithm can be expressed in several